Explicit Solution to the Constant Radial Acceleration Problem: The state as a function of a time (explicit solution)

 where $\wp(\tau)$ is the Weierstrass $\wp(\tau,g_2,g_3)$ function with invariants:

-We define here the polynomial $g(s) = s^3 - g_2 s - g_3$ associated to these invariants and that will be important later in this paper.
-We may then introduce $r_m$ as the pericenter radius and start counting $t$ and $\tau$ from there.
-Then, by definition, $\dot r(0)=0$ and from Eq.(\ref{eq:rdot}) we get $f(r_m) = 0$ and the equation above may be written in the simple and elegant form:
+Define here the polynomial $g(s) = s^3 - g_2 s - g_3$ associated to these invariants and that will be important later in this paper.
+Introduce now $r_m$ as the relative minimum for the radius and start counting $t$ and $\tau$ from there.
+As in a Keplerian orbit $r_m$ would be the pericenter radius, the same name will be used in our case.
+By definition, $\dot r(0)=0$ and from Eq.(\ref{eq:rdot}) $f(r_m) = 0$ and the equation above may be written in the simple and elegant form:

-which expresses one of the state variable (the radius) directly as a function of the Sundmann pseudo-time $\tau$.
+which expresses one of the state variable (the radius) directly as a function of the Sundman pseudo-time $\tau$.

-To search for an equivalent expression for the other state variable $\theta$ lets start from the momentum conservation:
+To search for an equivalent expression for the other state variable $\theta$ let's start from the momentum conservation:

 Using Eq.(\ref{eq:elegance}) it is easy to see that:

 which is a known integral (see \cite{gradshtein_table_2007} \S 5.141), and hence obtain the analytical expression:

 where: